Articles by R Views

 Survival Analysis with R

-With roots dating back to at least 1662 when John Graunt, a London merchant, published an extensive set of inferences based on mortality records, Survival Analysis is one of the oldest subfields of Statistics [1].
-Basic life-table methods, including techniques for dealing with censored data, were known before 1700 [2].
-In the early eighteenth ...
+With roots dating back to at least 1662 when John Graunt, a London merchant, published an extensive set of inferences based on mortality records, survival analysis is one of the oldest subfields of Statistics [1].
+Basic life-table methods, including techniques for dealing with censored data, were discovered before 1700 [2], and in the early ...

 [Read more...]